The h-principle fails for prelegendrians in corank 2 fat distributions: Fat manifolds

 \subsection{Formal preisotropics and prelegendrians}

-The study of preisotropic immersions in fat distributions was first carried out by Gromov \cite{gromovCarnotCaratheodorySpacesSeen1996}, who referred to them as \emph{partially horizontal immersions}, and was subsequently developed by Bhowmick \cite{Bhowmick:HorizontalContactPartially}, who completed the $h$-principle analysis in certain cases via the Hamilton–Moser implicit function technique.
+The study of preisotropic immersions in fat distributions was initiated by Gromov \cite{gromovCarnotCaratheodorySpacesSeen1996}, who referred to them as \emph{partially horizontal immersions}.
+It was subsequently developed by Bhowmick \cite{Bhowmick:HorizontalContactPartially}, who in certain cases completed the $h$-principle analysis via the Hamilton–Moser implicit function technique.